stefanrieken/c6502/README.md

         110 -       INCa* DECa* PHY*  PLY*  TXS   TSX   PHX*  PLX*  * = Instr added in 65c02
         111 a,X                             STZy* a,Y               <-- Added in 65c02 / Address mode exception

+## Approaching the (ir)regularity
+A close look reveals that the majority of the irregular instructions and vacancies are found at `cc= x0, bbb = xx0`, and that the few `bbb = xx1` exceptions are mostly useless or unsupported regular forms.

+For the most part, the 65c02 neatly fills in these "regular irregularites", with only a handful of `bbb = 01` exceptions.

+For this reason, when decoding we can 'overlay' the irregular even-row pattern before trying a regular-encoding lookup.
+As for the handful of 65c02 odd-row exceptions, we'll just have to check for these by hand first thing.

+Address mode exceptions can be handled by the individual instruction (as with STX / LDX indexed by Y), or caught earlier / independently if it affects a wider group (as with the `bbb = 000` per-page differences).